zuzia-kru/v3/languages/elixir/exercises/concept/tuples/.meta/design.md

 - Know how to write a tuple literal
 - Know how to return a tuple from a function
 - Know how to extract an element from a tuple using `elem/2`
+- Know how to write a floating point literal
+- Know how to round a floating point number to decimal place or integer

 ## Out of scope